snoozleEmily/transcriptor/README.md

-# Emily's Transcriptor
+# Transcriptor

-Emily’s Transcriptor converts videos into clean, searchable text and summarized notes, completely free and offline!
+Transcriptor converts your local videos into clean, searchable transcripts and summarized notes—100% offline, keeping your data private.

 ## Usage